What is withdrawal?

 You might choose withdrawal as a method of birth control if you:

-- don’t have another method of birth control (e.g., condoms, hormonal birth control)
+- don’t have another method of birth control (like condoms or hormonal birth control)

 - have religious, cultural, or health reasons for not using other birth control methods